-If you don’t, the unpaid balance may be turned over to a collection agency, and that agency will likely report your unpaid debt to the credit bureaus, resulting in lower credit scores.
-Collection agencies (or even the merchant that you originally wrote the check to) might also bring legal action, and judgments against you will hurt your credit.
+If you don’t resolve the issue, the unpaid balance may be turned over to a collection agency.
+That agency will likely report your unpaid debt to the credit bureaus, resulting in lower credit scores.
+Collection agencies—or even the merchant that you originally wrote the check to—might also bring legal action, and judgments against you will hurt your credit.

 Debt Collectors and District Attorneys

 Most businesses don't have the resources to collect on bad checks.
 What's more, most law enforcement agencies don't have the resources to track down consumers who occasionally bounce a small check.
-As a result, private debt collection agencies end up doing most of this work.
+As a result, private debt collection agencies may end up doing most of this work.

 If you bounced a check and are being contacted by a debt collector, make sure you’re being treated fairly.
 Debt collectors, even in partnership with law enforcement, need to follow the rules set by your state, and they might need to follow the Fair Debt Collection Practices Act (FDCPA).

 Prevent Bounced Checks

-You might not be able to do anything about a check that has already bounced, but you can keep it from happening in the future.
+You might not be able to do anything about a check that already bounced, but you can keep it from happening in the future.
 Here are some ways to avoid having a check hit your account while you’re out of money:

 Balance your account: The most important thing you can do is keep track of your account balance.
-That means you need to know how much you have and how much is about to leave your account at all times.
+That means you need to know how much you have available, and how much is about to leave your account at all times.
 Be mindful of any pending payments, outstanding checks, and automatic transfers out of your account.
 Learn how to balance your account with a variety of tools.

-If your employer pays you late or you forget about an automatic bill payment, a safety buffer can keep things from getting worse.
+Keep a cushion: Even with good planning, mistakes happen.
+Keep extra cash in your account to help cover any surprises.
+If your employer pays you late or you forget about automatic bill payment, a safety buffer can keep things from getting worse.